 Hailing from Allentown, PA, Liz graduated from Franklin & Marshall College in 2012.
 At F&M, Liz completed a double major in Spanish and Environmental Science, studied abroad in Ecuador and Spain, and earned honors for her senior thesis on bird feeding patterns.
 Liz has been on staff with Dickinson Christian Fellowship (a chapter of InterVarsity Christian Fellowship USA) since 2012, and works to see students' lives transformed, the campus renewed, and world changers developed.
 For enjoyment, Liz enjoys long-distance running, traveling, and cooking healthy food.

-Campus Priest to Dickinson Catholic Campus Ministry
+Campus Chaplain for Dickinson Catholic Campus Ministry

-Parochial Vicar, Saint Patrick Parish, Carlisle
+Parochial Vicar, Saint Patrick Parish, Carlisle, PA

 Fr.
 Theodore (Ted) Pulcini